Samuellucas97/SupplementaryInfoPackage-SLR/README.md

 ### SLR Data

-The SLR_Data.xlsx file contains all data separated in the following sheets:
+The `SLR_Data.xlsx` file contains all data separated in the following sheets:

+* **Included Paper List** sheet: List of all papers and relatedbasic info.

-* Form Responses sheet: All the data extracted from primary study using google forms
+* **Form Responses** sheet: All the data extracted from primary study using google forms.

-* Publication Trends sheet -- analysis of publication trends (e.g., publication venues, domains) in the selected studies.
+* **Publication Trends** sheet -- analysis of publication trends (e.g., publication venues, domains) in the selected studies.

-* Motivations and Methodological Approaches (RQ1) sheet -- has the analysis of data relevant to RQ1 (e.g., study motivations, research methods ) for all the included studies.
+* **Motivations and Methodological Approaches (RQ1)** sheet -- has the analysis of data relevant to RQ1 (e.g., study motivations, research methods ) for all the included studies.

-* Key Software Development Tasks (RQ2) sheet -- has the analysis of data related to RQ2 (e.g., LLM tools) for all the included studies.
+* **Key Software Development Tasks (RQ2)** sheet -- has the analysis of data related to RQ2 (e.g., LLM tools) for all the included studies.

-* Perceptions about LLM4SE (RQ3) sheet -- has analysis of data relevant to RQ3 (e.g., perceived benefits, challenges) for all the included studies.
+* **Perceptions about LLM4SE (RQ3)** sheet -- has analysis of data relevant to RQ3 (e.g., perceived benefits, challenges) for all the included studies.

-* Limitations and Future Research Needs (RQ4) sheet -- has the analysis of data related to RQ4 (e.g., study limitations)  for all the included studies.
+* **Limitations and Future Research Needs (RQ4)** sheet -- has the analysis of data related to RQ4 (e.g., study limitations)  for all the included studies.